1920-1923::Farson and the Cowichan Lake Floathouses

 London, England

-George Simpson and his Parisian wife Suzanne (nee Charbrier) had moved into their Cowichan Lake float-house in 1917.
-After taking advice from their neighbours on the lake, they varnished, loved, and enjoyed it for many years.
+George Simpson and his Parisian wife Suzanne (nee Charbrier) had moved into their Cowichan Lake floathouse in 1917.
+After taking maintenance advice from their lake neighbours, they varnished, loved, and enjoyed their floating home for many years.

 Susan Stoker was a respected artist whose work attracted the attention of many prominent botanists.
-Like Susan Stoker, Suzanne Simpson was also an artist.
-Near the end of her life, she donated her Lake Cowichan property to the University of Victoria for research purposes on the condition that she be allowed to continue living out her days there, quietly and peacefully.
+Her friend and neighbour, Suzanne Simpson, was also an artist.
+Near the end of her life, Simpson donated her Lake Cowichan property to the University of Victoria for research purposes on the condition that she be allowed to continue living out her days there, quietly and peacefully.

-The final resting place of Dick and Susan Stoker, Eve Stoker's Uncle and Aunt, is at St. Peter's church in Duncan, Vancouver Island.
-It is also the resting place of Susan's sister Lucy, who had visited her on Vancouver Island and decided to stay.
+The final resting place of Dick and Susan Stoker is at St. Peter's church in Duncan, Vancouver Island.
+It is also the resting place of Susan's sister Lucy, who had visited her sister on Vancouver Island and decided to stay.
 It reads:

 "1935::Negley Farson Writes for Britannia and Eve"